YangWu1227/surveyr/tests/testthat/_snaps/verorized-args-functions.md

     Code
       list_xtab_args(df = df, var_of_interest = c(3, 4, 1))
     Error <simpleError>
-      'var_of_intereset' must be a character vector
+      'var_of_interest' must be a character vector

 ---